joelvarghese6/cricket-bet-bot/README.md

 ## Support and Assistance

-If you have any questions or need assistance, feel free to reach out to us through the bot.
+If you have any questions or need assistance, feel free to reach out to us through telegram @joelvarghese6.
 We're here to help and ensure you have a great betting experience.

 Happy Betting!